Heating, Ventilation, and Air Conditioning

-ENERGY STAR® Central Air Conditioner or Heat Pump Rebate
+ENERGY STAR® Central Air Conditioner and Central Heat Pump Rebates

-Selecting the right system, and size of system, for your home has never been more important.
+Selecting and sizing the right system for your home has never been more important.
 According to the U.S. Environmental Protection Agency, heating and cooling account for up to 56 percent of energy used in a typical U.S. home, making it the largest energy expense for most homes.

-How We Can Help - We help make it affordable to upgrade your heating and cooling system with rebates of $200 - or even $500 - provided by the Connecticut Energy Efficiency Fund.
-Rebates apply to qualifying ENERGY STAR central air conditioning or heat pump systems.
+How We Can Help - We can make it affordable to upgrade your heating and cooling system with mail-in rebates of $200 per unit for qualifying central air conditioning and $500 per ton* for qualifying central heat pump systems - provided by the Connecticut Energy Efficiency Fund.

 Step 3 - Have your qualifying unit installed.